brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 Note in this example, when CRCB 4 is made we expect to see +48 volts on the operating point of stack 3 of relay 20.

-Here we see CRCB 6, which is another instance of the same 50° cam part, but offset at a different phase relative to CRCB 4.
+Here we see CRCB 6 (page 01.82.70.1), which is another instance of the same 50° cam part, but offset at a different phase relative to CRCB 4.
 This produces another 14% duty cycle pulse, but offset from CRCB 4 by 139° in phase.